- There are several different types of colleges including community colleges, colleges, universities, and vocational colleges

-Other Terms and Types of Colleges You Need to Know
+Other Different Types of Colleges (And Other Terms) You Need to Know

-Almost all schools will fit into two year or four year, college or university, and public or private.
+Almost all schools will fit into two-year or four-years, college or university, and public or private.
 However, those aren’t the only descriptions that can be used to describe a school.
 These are a few other terms and types of colleges you might run into.

 For-profit colleges also offer degrees but tend to have much higher costs compared to other schools.
 They may or may not be accredited, which means credits may not transfer to other colleges and some employers may not consider it a degree.